Why do Western maps shrink Africa?

 Sadly, there is no such thing as a perfect map.
 Because the earth is a sphere -- more of a potato-shape, in fact -- it is impossible to map it on a flat surface without errors in proportion, explains Kraak.

+Also the Peters projection has its flaws.
+In order to show the actual size of land masses, their shapes are distorted.

+Boston Public Schools are rolling out the new maps in all second, seventh and eleventh grades for now, and aim to place them in all classrooms in the future.

-Some schools have begun to use a number of alternative projections.
-In the US and Germany, for example, maps based on the so-called Winkel Tripel projection, which has a smaller skewness, started to replace the Mercator from the 1920s until the 1980s.
+Other alternative maps are being introduced around the world too.
+In the US and Germany, for example, maps based on the so-called Winkel Tripel projection, which has a smaller skewness, started to replace the Mercator in the 1920s.

 A digital boost

-The digital revolution has further strengthened the Mercator's dominance.
+But the Mercator still dominates and the digital revolution has further strengthened its position.

-Today the Mercator projection is being used as a template at Google Maps, OpenStreetMap and Bing, says Kraak.
+Today the Mercator projection is used as a template at Google Maps, OpenStreetMap and Bing, says Kraak.

 From guiding 16th century explorers on the high seas to helping people find Pokemons on their smartphones, Mercator's work continues to influence how people see the world centuries after his death.